 Also, in a specific case, a secured creditor may get approval from the court to bypass the automatic stay.
 For instance, if a debtor’s asset is not necessary for the reorganization, then a creditor – after getting the court’s permission – may move to foreclose on the property.
 Also, if the debtor does not directly own a property, then automatic stay doesn’t apply to it.

 Another case where a creditor may get relief from the automatic stay is when the value of a property or collateral may suffer due to an ongoing bankruptcy case.
-A creditor may also get relief if the debtor’s actions in any way result in the waste of the resources.
-Or, the debtor’s actions result in mismanagement and damage to the assets.
+A creditor may also get relief if the debtor’s actions in any way result in the waste of resources.
+Or the debtor’s actions result in mismanagement and damage to the assets.

 A creditor may also get relief from the automatic stay in case of single asset real estate bankruptcy.
 Even in such a case, the secured debt amount should be less than $4 million.